collabdoor/.github/profile/README.md

 ## Welcome to collabdoor.
-This organization is made by two cs undregrad students with intention to build cool stuff that touches a few hundreads lives if not thousands.
+This community is made by two CS undergrad students with intention to build cool stuff that touches a few hundreads lives if not thousands.